VineshThota/VineshThota/README.md

 # Hey, I’m Vinesh Thota 👋

-I didn’t start my career thinking I’d end up building AI-driven products.
-It happened gradually.
-One problem at a time, one messy workflow at a time, one team conversation at a time.
-Somewhere along the way, I realised I enjoy taking a tangled idea, stripping out the noise, and turning it into something a team can actually build and also turn around into revenue generating business.
+My career has been shaped by curiosity and that curiosity naturally pulled me into the world of AI-driven products.
+What started as solving small, messy problems slowly turned into a passion for untangling complex ideas and turning them into something real, useful, and buildable.

-That’s pretty much been the theme ever since.
+Along the way, I discovered how much I enjoy stripping away noise, bringing clarity to teams, and shaping concepts that can grow into revenue-generating products.

-I work in product, and my day usually looks like a mix of understanding what users really mean, translating chaos into structure, and working with engineering to get things shipped without unnecessary drama.
-The fun part isn’t the launch — it’s the moments when a team gets aligned and everything finally clicks.
+Today, I work in product, and my days are a mix of understanding what users actually need, bringing structure to chaos, and working closely with engineering to ship things with high motivation.
+The launch is great, but the real joy comes from that moment when a team aligns, the pieces fall into place, and the whole thing suddenly makes sense.

 ---